martelotto-lab/Illumina_MGI_comparison/README.md

 Code implementation

-The repository contains the following files to reproduce all our results.
+The repository contains the following files used for analysis.

 Part1_BasicAnalysis
 Part2_Integration